navisens/NaviDocs/API.Android.md

 If you think our SDK size is too big, you can strip out certain cpu architectures that you believe you don't need from our SDK shared libraries.
-You can do so by doing the following:
+You can do so by adding the followng lines of code to your `build.gradle` file.

 Example for supporting arm 32bit cpu architecture (note: all phones that have arm 64bit will support arm 32bit):
 ```gradle